srl-labs/wsl-containerlab/README.md

 > [!IMPORTANT]
 > This feature is only supported on Windows 11.

 You can run [vrnetlab (VM-based)](https://github.com/hellt/vrnetlab) nodes ontop of WSL2 and use them in containerlab.
 Containerlab WSL is already configured so that nested virtualisation is enabled on the distro side.

-Ensure that nested virtualization is enabled globally for WSL.
+To use vrnetlab nodes on Containerlab WSL you must <u>ensure that nested virtualization is enabled globally in WSL</u>.

-You can do this by opening the *'WSL Settings'* app, going to the *'Optional features'* tab and ensuring *'Enable nested virtualization'* is enabled.
+- You can do this by opening the *'WSL Settings'* app, going to the *'Optional features'* tab and ensuring *'Enable nested virtualization'* is enabled.

   If you don't get any errors during installation or distro bootup saying that 'Nested virtualization is not supported on this machine.'
 You should be good to go.

-See the [containerlab user manual](https://containerlab.dev/manual/vrnetlab/) for more information.
+See the [containerlab user manual](https://containerlab.dev/manual/vrnetlab/) for more information about vrnetlab.

 # Performance tuning